Stocks trade cautiously after oil surge rattles markets

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Japan's Nikkei 225 index lost 0.4 percent and the Shanghai Composite index skidded 1 percent, Hong Kong's Hang Seng slipped 1 percent after the credit ratings agency Moody's downgraded the city.
+Japan's Nikkei ended the day up 0.1 percent for a tenth straight day of gains.
+The Shanghai Composite index closed down 1.7 percent.
+Hong Kong's Hang Seng finished the day down 1.2 percent after the credit ratings agency Moody's downgraded the city.
 Fitch Rating did so earlier.
 Hong Kong's chief executive, Carrie Lam, said the downgrade was "disappointing."

+In European trading, London's FTSE added 0.1 percent, Germany's DAX slipped 0.1 percent and France's CAC gained 0.2 percent.

 The Associated Press contributed to this article.